Mr Matthew McKracken

 BSc (Hons) Biomedical Science - University of Plymouth.

 - Student Member of the Institute of Biomedical Science

 - Applied Microbiology International Associate Member

 - British Society for Antimicrobial Chemotherapy Member

-- Student Member Microbiology Society
+- PG Member of the Microbiology Society

 Grants & contracts